tanyasmirnova/RUCLSM/README.md

 # RUCLSM
-The RUC LSM repository, that includes implementations in CCPP (UFS), MPAS standalone and WRF.
+The RUC LSM repository, that includes implementations in CCPP (UFS), MPAS and WRF.

 This land surface model (LSM) was originally developed as part of the NOAA Rapid Update Cycle (RUC) model development effort; with ongoing modifications, it is now used as an option for the WRF, UFS (ccpp) and MPAS community models.
 The RUC weather model, its WRF-based NOAA successor, the Rapid Refresh (RAP) and High-Resolution Rapid Refresh (HRRR), and the UFS-vased RRFSv1 are hourly updated systems that have an emphasis on short-range, near-surface forecasts including aviation-impact variables and pre-convective environment.
 Coupling to this LSM (hereafter the RUC LSM) has proven to be critical to provide accurate lower boundary conditions into the atmospheric boundary layer of these models.